malamut2/large-object-watchdog/README.md

 ## How do I get it?

+You can get the compiled jar along with source code from the [Latest Release].

-The compiled jar should eventually become available from Maven Central via:
+It should eventually become available from Maven Central like this:

 ```xml
 <dependency>